auth0/docs/articles/compliance/gdpr-summary.md

 ## Rights of Individuals

-Your end-users, as individuals, have the right to:
+Your end users, as individuals, have the right to:

 * See the data the company has about them
 * Know how their data will be processed or used